ericzrinsky/discogs/case_study.md

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i22.png "Environment Quick Look")

-Paste the "Access Token" into the "refresh_token" textboxes and fill out the remainder of the fields with the following details:
+Paste the "refresh_token" into the "refresh_token" textboxes and fill out the remainder of the fields with the following details:

 * user_id: ```your spotify username```
 * country_code: ``country code in ISO 3166-1 format``